top of page

 The empty window sill 🙁

 Also, full honesty: I couldn’t get it to detect parrots specifically (yet).
-So I made it detect any bird, and I’d review the captures every now and then to see if my friend ever showed up.
+So, I made it detect any bird, and I’d review the captures now and then to see if my friend ever showed up.

 The Setup (Nothing Fancy)